Daphne Marlatt: Later life

-In 1988, the introduction of one of Marlatt's most distinguished pieces, Ana Historic, was published.
-This novel, according to www.athabascau.ca, " describes the experiences of women both historic and contemporary."
-Marlatt describes her novel, Ana Historic, in a 2003 interview with Sue Kossew, a professor at the University of New South Wales, as follows:

-"I like rubbing the edges of document and memory/fiction against one another.
-I like the friction that is produced between the stark reporting of document, the pseudo-factual language of journalism, and the more emotional, even poetic, language of memory.
-That's why I used such a hodgepodge of sources in Ana Historic: a little nineteenth-century and very local journalism that sounds like a gossip column, a 1906 school textbook, various historical accounts, some contemporary feminist theory, and a school teacher's diary from 1873 that was completely fictitious."
+In 1988, one of Marlatt's most well-received pieces, Ana Historic, was published.
+The novel follows the protagonist, Annie, herself writing a novel about women's historic and contemporary experiences.
+Marlatt described her process for Ana Historic in a 2003 interview: "I like the friction that is produced between the stark reporting of document, the pseudo-factual language of journalism, and the more emotional, even poetic, language of memory.
+That's why I used such a hodgepodge of sources in Ana Historic".
 According to Caroline Rosenthal, author of Narrative Deconstructions of Gender in Works by Audrey Thomas, Daphne Marlatt, and Louise Erdrich, "Marlatt, in Ana Historic, challenges the regulatory fiction of heterosexuality.
-She offers her protagonist a way out into a new order that breaks with the law of the father, creating a "monstrous" text that explores the possibilities of a lesbian identity."
+She offers her protagonist a way out into a new order that breaks with the law of the father, creating a 'monstrous' text that explores the possibilities of a lesbian identity."

-In 1991, Marlatt's piece, Salvage, was published, which explores parts of Marlatt's life and puts it together with a feminist's point of view.
-In 1993 Ghost Works was published, which contains prose poems, letters, diary entries, short-line poems, and travel books to make a narrative.

-In 1994, Two Women in a Birth, was published.
-This piece was written by both Marlatt and her significant other, Betsy Warland.
-This piece is "This collection of [poetry] represents ten years of collaborative work by two of Canada's leading feminist writers" according to books.google.com.
+In 1991, Marlatt's piece, Salvage, was published.
+It explores parts of Marlatt's life from a feminist point of view.
+In 1993 Ghost Works was published, which combines prose poems, letters, diary entries, short-line poems, and travel books to make a narrative.
+In 1994, Two Women in a Birth was published.
+This piece was once again co-written by Marlatt and Warland and represents their relationship and collaborative work over the previous decade.

-In 1996, Marlatt's second novel, Taken was published.
-This novel that is a tribute to women whose lives have been taken by war.
+In 1996, Marlatt's second novel, Taken, was published.
+This novel is a tribute to women whose lives have been destroyed by war.
 In 2001, This Tremor Love Is was published.
-This Tremor Love is a collection of love poems over a period of twenty-five years, from Marlatt's first writing to her most recent.
-Marlatt's recent published piece, a collection of poetry called Seven Glass Bowls, was published in 2003.
+This Tremor Love is a collection of love poems from the previous twenty-five years.
+Marlatt's collection of poetry Seven Glass Bowls was published in 2003.

-In addition to all of Marlatt's published works she can be heard on the CD Like Light Off Water, Otter Bay, 2008, reading passages from her classic poetry cycle, Steveston.
-With music by Canadian composers Robert Minden and Carla Hallett, the CD offers a delicate resonance of microtonal nuance and lyrical intimacy surrounding Marlatt¹s poetic voicing, rhythm and imagery.
-In 2006 Marlett and her work were the subject of an episode of the television series Heart of a Poet produced by Canadian filmmaker Maureen Judge.